 French tape lace coat, c.1905.
 With the original chiffon ruffles, the plush coat is a special find for the collector who appreciates unaltered design.
 The sheer chiffon ruffles are remarkably well preserved.
 Tape lace is the ideal medium for the crisp, clean beauty of the charming tape lace motifs, which are intricate, bold, and texturally exciting.

 Hand-embroidered Chinese silk coat, c.1904.
-The majestic coat is hand embroidered with bouquets of flowers in shades of gold, rose, ivory, and gray silk floss.
-The design incorporates subtle textures through a variety of stitches and corded soutache.
+Hand-embroidered with bouquets of flowers in shades of gold, rose, ivory, and gray silk floss.
+The design incorporates subtle textures with a variety of stitches and corded soutache.
 The slightly flared style was perfect over the slim dresses of the 1910s and will work just as well over a modern slip dress.

 Edwardian style vintage blouse, 1970s.
 Finely fashioned from peach colored silk crepe de chine with French seams and rows of pin tucks, the princess line seams give the blouse a figure flattering shape.
 The hem border is of expensive handmade Cluny lace.
 This beauty gives you the romantic allure of an antique in a garment sturdy enough to wear.

 Two-piece cotton day dress, c.1905.
 The petal-soft pink hue of our ultra-feminine tea dress is a pleasant alternative to the standard white.
 The masterful ornamentation is to die for!
 The bodice is embellished with charming ruffles, lace inserts, and narrow tucks; the skirt is decorated with rows of wide tucks.